CompassLabs/dojo_examples/README.md

 # Dojo Examples

 This repository contains code examples for `dojo`.
 In order to run these, you must have `dojo` installed on your machine with a valid license key.
-Please refer to the [docs](https://compasslabs.github.io/docs) for more detailed instructions.
+Please refer to the [docs](https://compasslabs.github.io/docs) for more detailed instructions on this.

 ## Installation